Met Gala 2017: Kim Kardashian Keeps It Low-Key, Kendall And Kylie Jenner Show Off Figures In See-Through Gowns

 On the other hand, Kendall Jenner also arrived at the Met Gala 2017 wearing quite a revealing gown.
 The 21-yeart-old model opted for a gown made entirely of 85,000 hand-painted crystals.
 The crystal draped gown also featured a slashed design across the chest and a split skirt revealing more of Kendall’s skin.
 But what caught the attention of many was the visible thong exposing her full derrière.

 Apparently, the barely there gown took 160 hours to make and was part of La Perla Haute Couture Collection.
-In a statement released by its designer, Julia Haart, the idea was inspired by Rei Kawakubo’s concept of “un-fabric.”
+In a statement released by its designer, Julia Haart, it was revealed that the idea was inspired by Rei Kawakubo’s concept of “un-fabric.”

 “I was inspired by Rei Kawakubo’s concept of ‘un-fabric’ and her ability to create a movement out of seemingly immobile materials.
 So, I created my own ‘un-fabric’ by affixing stones to a single thread, creating a beautiful and liquid suspension that mirrored the qualities of a fine silk.”